 Why Offshore Bank Applications Get Rejected

-- Inconsistencies between forms, supporting documents, and verbal explanations
+- Discrepancies between submitted forms, supporting documentation, and oral responses.

 Offshore Banking Myths That Still Cause Problems